openactive/dataset-site-template-php/README.md

 # dataset-site-template-php
-PHP Classes and resources supporting dataset site creation
+PHP Classes and resources supporting dataset site creation, to create something like [this example](https://opendata.fusion-lifestyle.com/OpenActive/) (or any of the other examples listed [here](http://status.openactive.io/)).

 This package intends to simplify creation of dataset sites using templates.

-For comparison, see the [.NET](https://github.com/openactive/dataset-site-template-example-dotnet) and [Ruby](https://github.com/openactive/dataset-site-template-ruby) implementations.
+For comparison, see the [.NET](https://github.com/openactive/OpenActive.DatasetSite.NET/) and [Ruby](https://github.com/openactive/dataset-site-template-ruby) implementations.

+Please find full documentation that covers creation of accompanying GitHub issues board at https://developer.openactive.io/publishing-data/dataset-sites.

 ## Table Of Contents
 - [Requirements](#requirements)